pizzawarrior/Surf-Swap/README.md

 ## Welcome to Surf Swap

 ### Problem Statement:
-Surfboards are expensive, and rental options are bleak.
-There aren't many options to try a surfboard before you commit to buying one, which is a large commitment of
+1. Surfboards are expensive, and rental options are bleak.
+2. There aren't many options to try a surfboard before commiting to buying one, which is upwards of $750 each time!

 ### Our Solution
 * Try before you buy